How to Plan an Amazing Seattle to San Francisco Road Trip

 We’ve driven the coastal route, the central route, and the “drive-it-all-in-one-shot” route (which we definitely don’t recommend at all).

-The point is that we have plenty of personal experience to draw from to help you plan an amazing road trip from San Francisco to Seattle.
+The point is that we have plenty of personal experience to draw from, and we’re going to use that experience to help you plan an amazing trip yourself.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.